MRLinares/Election_Analysis/README.md

 - Total number of votes cast
 - Complete list of candidates who received votes
+- Complete list of counties participating
 - Percentage of votes each candidate won
+- Percentage of voter turnout for each county
 - Total number of votes each candidate won
+- Total nuber of votes placed in each county
 - Winner of the election based on the popular vote
+- Largest county as represented by their respective vote count

 ## Resources: